-7 Simple and Not-So-Simple Wave Pool Hacks
+7 Simple and Not-So-Simple Wave Pool Hacks on Video

 Didn’t make the investor or guest list for Surf Lakes or Wavegarden?
 Not on the CT or invited to Kelly’s Wave?
 Don’t worry.

 We live in an era where makers are celebrated and everything from hand-crafted whiskeys to crocheted shoe inserts are available on Etsy.
-Wouldn’t it be great to see surfers apply some of that creativity and elbow grease to the creation of wave pools?
+Wouldn’t it be great to see surfers apply some of that ingenuity and elbow grease to the creation of wave pools?

 True, nifty sewing skills don’t make up for the ability to calculate a central wave-generating piston algorithm, but the reward is in the process as we like to remind ourselves.